samunemeth/System/README.md

   - [x] *Look Into:* A cleaner way of generating host ssh keys.
       *Maybe just manually create them on install?*
   - [x] *Set Up:* Host keys on other machines.
+  - [x] *Look Into:* Better practice of setting up ssh keys for correct privileges.
   - [ ] *Fix:* The *mini greeter* seems to act up on first boot.
   - [ ] *Fix:* Alacritty not handling dynamic window titles.
         [More Info](https://github.com/alacritty/alacritty/issues/1636)